Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/00_summary.md

 ## Executive Summary

+## Executive Summary

-This Request for Comments (RFC) introduces a proposed standardized format for microseismic data exchange.
-Optimized primarily for in-mine monitoring systems, this format is universally suitable for any microseismic data dependent on local coordinate systems.
+This Request for Comments (RFC) proposes a standardized format for microseismic data exchange.
+Primarily optimized for in-mine monitoring systems, the format holds universal relevance for all microseismic data dependent on local coordinate systems.

-The goal is simple: to ease the exchange of microseismic data across different platforms and vendors.
-Currently, data conversions often result in a lossy transformation, leading to reconciliation challenges and inconsistencies.
-Cross-referencing various data components, such as event data, system information, sensor response, and waveform data, is often complex and ambiguous.
+Our objective is to simplify the exchange of microseismic data between various platforms and vendors.
+Presently, data conversions can undergo lossy transformations, ushering in reconciliation challenges and inconsistencies.
+The task of cross-referencing multiple data elements, such as event data, system information, sensor response, and waveform data, remains intricate and often ambiguous.

-Our proposed schema exploits the adaptable seismic data format (ASDF) suggesting minor modifications that do not alter the compatibility with other platforms.
-The ASDF is based on well-established file formats widely adopted in seismology that are:
+Central to our proposal is the exploitation of the Adaptable Seismic Data Format (ASDF), with suggested minor adjustments ensuring unchanged compatibility with other platforms.
+The ASDF adopts well-established file formats from seismology:

 |Data Type        | Format     |
 |-----------------|------------|